 Post-pandemic forecasting demands new methods and models

-Whether you’re a hospitality company, food or beverage supplier, CPG, or other organization, you might rely on historical sales, revenue, and seasonality to predict future demand of products and services.
-But with COVID-19, the unthinkable happened – a near total halt in consumer activity for an unknown period of time.
+Whether you’re a hospitality company, food or beverage supplier, CPG, or other organization, you might rely on historical sales, revenue, and seasonality to predict future demand for products and services.
+But with COVID-19, the unthinkable happened – a near-total halt in consumer activity for an unknown period.
 Year-over-year, month-over-month, or week-over-week data may no longer be valid or useful.
 What happens if the data to inform your demand curves becomes irrelevant?

 Like it or not, Coronavirus is ushering in a new era of business continuity planning.
 New methods are needed to forecast future demand.

 “The pandemic is forcing a lot of organizations to shift their forecasting strategies from top-down or bottom-up to a more fine-grained approach,” says Duane Lyons, National Restaurant Practice Lead, Wavicle Data Solutions.
 “External data sources will become much more important, and will need to include real-time data about what consumers are doing right now – not just regionally but at the retail level.”

 This means companies need to be creative about their forecasting models and methods and the data that fuels them.
 Here’s how forward-thinking companies are using big data to generate insight on traffic, sales, and revenue so they are poised to take advantage.

 Recently, we worked with a large hotel chain to help determine when travelers will start visiting their properties in various markets.
 The hotel brand wanted to be ready at the right time to ramp up its advertising, staffing, food inventories, and other operational functions to optimize revenue while meeting customer expectations.
 To their credit, the hotel is working to avoid the worst-case scenario: excited travelers arriving at a luxury resort only to find sub-par service and limited food and drink options.